 There are three kinds of notes: general, specific, and probability.
 Each type of note appears in a new paragraph, but multiple notes of the same kind all appear in one paragraph.

 Only include the notes that are needed to understand the table or figure.
 It may be that it is clear in itself, and has no notes, or only probability notes; be as concise as possible.

 General notes come first.
 They are preceded by the word “Note” in italics, followed by a period.
 They include any explanations that apply to the table or figure as a whole and a citation if it was adapted from another source, and they end with definitions of any abbreviations used.

 Specific notes refer to specific points in the table or figure.
 Superscript letters (a, b, c …) appear at the relevant points in the table or figure and at the start of each note to indicate what they refer to.
 They are used when it’s necessary to comment on a specific data point or term.

 Probability notes give p-values for the data in the table or figure.
 They correspond to asterisks (and/or other symbols) in the table or figure.

 You have two options for the placement of tables and figures in APA Style:

-- Option 1: Place tables and figures throughout your text, close to the parts of the text that refer to them.
+- Option 1: Place tables and figures throughout your text, shortly after the parts of the text that refer to them.

 - Option 2: Place them all together at the end of your text (after the reference list) to avoid breaking up the text.

-Leave a line break after the table or figure to clearly distinguish the main text from the caption or notes, and place the table or figure on a new page if necessary to avoid splitting it across multiple pages.
+Align the table or figure with the text along the left margin.
+Leave a line break before and after the table or figure to clearly distinguish it from the main text, and place it on a new page if necessary to avoid splitting it across multiple pages.